wireservice/agate/docs/cookbook.rst

     not_outliers = table.stdev_outliers('salary', deviations=3, reject=True)

-The second method, more robust, method for outlier identification isby identifying values which are more than some number of "median absolute deviations" from the median (typically 3).
+The second, more robust, method for identifying outliers is by identifying values which are more than some number of "median absolute deviations" from the median (typically 3).

 .. code-block:: python